0:00 / 0:00

 Episode Information

 Can diets help (or not) with the symptoms of Parkinson's and weight loss?
 Kitty and Emma talk about their experiences in changing their diets and how it has helped (or not helped) them both with the symptoms of Parkinson's and weight loss.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinson’s, and trying to reach the bottom of the laundry basket.

 Published: 17/09/2025 2:30:00 p.m.